Nature conservation concessions to protect tropical rainforest in Indonesia

 State of implementation/results

-- the Frankfurt Zoological Society has established a successful cooperation with the Indonesian Natural Resources Agency (BKSDA) to prevent conflicts between humans and elephants.
+- The Frankfurt Zoological Society has established a successful cooperation with the Indonesian Natural Resources Agency (BKSDA) to prevent conflicts between humans and elephants.

 Latest Update: